 That said, a month without direct light won’t kill a healthy tree.
 I kept my tree in a dark corner one year and it was totally fine, particularly since it wasn’t the active growing season for my variety.

 When you have a living Christmas tree, you need to put some thought into the decorations you use.
 Too many lights produce heat, which can dry out your tree.
 LED lights are a better option because they stay cool.

 Tinsel is another decor you may want to limit.
 Not only is tinsel not eco-friendly it can harm the family pet or wildlife if they ingest it.

-You may also want to put some moss around the base of your tree.
-Reindeer moss looks festive and it helps keep the moisture level of your plant's soil stable.
+You may also have to put some moss around the base of your tree.
+Reindeer moss looks festive and it helps keep the moisture level of your plant’s soil stable.

 Space ornaments so that you don’t have too many on one branch.
 You don’t want the branches to bend or get broken.

 When it’s time to plant your living Christmas tree outdoors, reverse the process of moving the tree inside.
 Move it outside into the shade during the day for a few days, or give it a few days in the garage, patio or shed to acclimate to the outdoor weather conditions.
 Then, gradually move it back into a sunny spot.

 If you plan on putting your tree into a permanent spot after you’re done with it, wait until it is hardened off and then lower it into your pre-dug hole.
 Fill in around the tree with garden soil – you may need to purchase some if your ground is frozen.

 When planting a potted tree outside carefully remove it from the container.
 If the plant is root bound you may need to pull the roots gently to loosen them so they grow in the right direction after planting.